Cold chain: The life-saving journey of a vaccine

 2. The vaccines are transported by truck in an ice-lined fridge in case of a power failure.

-4. Plane lands in country and the vaccines pass through customs.
+4. The plane lands in country and the vaccines pass through customs.

 5. Vaccines are taken to the central MSF stores, which can be anything from a warehouse to a small shed.
 The vaccines are placed in a refrigerated area or large fridge powered by a generator.